yutakakinjyo/circletime/README.md

 mv .env.sample .env
 ```

-and set your circle ci access token like following
+and set your CircleCI access token like a following

 .env
 ```